 Are you wondering how to deal with your back-to-school stress?
 Let me start by saying, going back to school isn’t easy.
-The summer spoils us with a slow pace and freedom to go to the bathroom whenever we want.
-Going back to school is like jumping into an ice cold bath.
-We shock our body and our brains into new routines.
+The summer spoils us with a slow pace and the freedom to go to the bathroom whenever we want.
+Going back to school is like jumping into an ice-cold bath.
+We shock our bodies and our brains into new routines.
 To put it simply, it’s stressful.

 1. Let Go of Perfectionism

 It’s easy to want a Pinterest-worthy room, but will it really matter when you’re teaching phonics?
 Remember that B’s and C’s are still passing grades, so it’s okay to settle for just okay when it comes to decor.
 But it’s not just about decor.
 Know that this year will come with mistakes from not only your students but from you too – and that’s okay.

 Instead of focusing on being perfect, focus on progress from both you and your students, and you’ll feel more successful.
 The feeling of success is important because it’ll help you avoid burnout!